 4. Trail Creek

 Trail Creek connects to Lake Michigan.
 Runs of king salmon in the fall and steelhead, both winter and summer runs, bring crowds of fishermen all over the Midwest to its banks.
 You may have to get here early to beat other fishermen, but the time spent on this water is worth it.

 Of course, these five rivers are not all that Indiana has to offer.
-If anything, let these be a taste of the wonderland of fishing that can be found in the Hoosier state.
+If anything, let these be a taste of the wonderland of fishing that can be found in the Hoosier State.
 Spring is in full swing and summer is just around the corner.
 Start making plans now to get out and wade or float some of these waters right now.

-You will be glad that you did.
+You'll be glad you did.